 The common phrase “buy term and invest the difference” sums up the general advice.
-Instead of paying larger premiums for a whole life policy and having the cash value savings component, you can buy affordable term life and invest your savings in stocks and bonds of your choosing.
-The added benefit here is that your beneficiaries can cash out your investments, while cash value attached to whole life policies stays with the insurance company upon death.
+Instead of paying larger premiums for a whole-life policy and having the cash value savings component, you can buy affordable term life and invest your savings in stocks and bonds of your choosing.
+The added benefit here is that your beneficiaries can cash out your investments, while the cash value attached to whole-life policies stays with the insurance company upon death.

 Parents with minor children can choose to invest in a 20-year term life policy to protect the financial well-being of their family in the case of the death of a caregiver.
 These large benefits can replace lost income and help the family afford childcare or education expenses until the children are no longer dependent.

-Term life is also a good option for those paying mortgages or with other large loans.
+Term life insurance coverage is also a good option for those paying mortgages or with other large loans.
 The benefit can make sure your loved ones are not left with your debt.
 Some term policies are designed to last only as long as you need them, with level premiums.
 Term life policies are ideal for people who want substantial coverage at a low cost but they don’t give you the security of knowing you are protected for life which is the case with whole life insurance.